appsquickly/typhoon/README.md

 ## Not familiar with Dependency Injection?

 Visit <a href="http://typhoonframework.org">the Typhoon website</a> for an introduction.
-There's also a nice intro over at <a href="http://www.bignerdranch.com/blog/dependency-injection-ios/">Big Nerd Ranch</a>, or <a href="http://www.objc.io/issue-15/dependency-injection.html">here's an article</a>, by John Reed.
+There's also a nice intro over at <a href="http://www.bignerdranch.com/blog/dependency-injection-ios/">Big Nerd Ranch</a>, or <a href="http://www.objc.io/issue-15/dependency-injection.html">here's an article</a>, by John Reid.
 Quite a few books have been written on the topic, though we're not familiar with one that focuses specifically on Objective-C, Swift or Cocoa yet.

 ## Is Typhoon the right DI framework for you?